chaitjo/geometric-rna-design/README.md

 </details>

-> RNAsolo recently stopped hosting downloads for older versions, such as the 31 October 2023 cutoff that we used in our current work, so you can download the exact data we used via our [Google Drive link](TODO).
+> RNAsolo recently stopped hosting downloads for older versions, such as the 31 October 2023 cutoff that we used in our current work, so you can download the exact data we used via our [Google Drive link](https://drive.google.com/file/d/10NidhkkJ-rkbqDwBGA_GaXs9enEBJ7iQ/).

 **Method 2: Manual**

 Manual download link: https://rnasolo.cs.put.poznan.pl/archive.
 Select the following for creating the download: 3D (PDB) + all molecules + all members + res. ≤4.0

 Next, process the raw PDB files into our ML-ready format, which will be saved under `data/processed.pt`.
+You need to install the optional dependencies (US-align, CD-HIT) for processing.
 ```sh
 # Process raw data into ML-ready format (this may take several hours)
 cd ~/geometric-rna-design/